ash-aldujaili/blackbox-adv-examples-signhunter/README.md

 # Flipping Sign Bits is All You Need to Craft Black-Box Adversarial Examples

-A repository for the query-efficient black-box attack, SignHunter: **[There are No Bit Parts for Sign Bits in Black-Box Attacks](https://arxiv.org/abs/1902.06894v1)** by Abdullah Al-Dujaili and Una-May O'Reilly, 2019
+A repository for the query-efficient black-box attack, SignHunter: **[Sign Bits Are All You Need for Black-Box Attacks](https://openreview.net/forum?id=SygW0TEFwH)** by Abdullah Al-Dujaili and Una-May O'Reilly, ICLR 2019

 **Highlights of the attack**: